Agreement could give county time to negotiate with Renegades

 While that seemed to allay some of the district’s concerns, several school board members indicated they still weren’t happy being forced into a last-minute decision.

 “I don’t like being pushed close to the clock,” said board member Craig Wolf.
-“This is not one of those things where it’s supposed to be sudden death overtime.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“This is not one of those things where it’s supposed to be sudden death overtime.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.